Charles Birger: War with the Shelton Brothers Gang

 Birger regarded Harrisburg as his hometown.
 When a small shop was robbed, Birger publicly made good the owner's losses and the suspected thief was found shot dead a few days later.
-This incident coincided with the beginning of his war with the Shelton Brothers Gang, fought over control of bootlegging in the area.
+This incident coincided with the start of his war with the Shelton Brothers Gang over local bootlegging control.

 By October 1926, the Birger and Shelton Gangs were in open conflict.
 Both gangs built "tanks"—trucks converted into makeshift armored vehicles from which they could shoot.
-The Shelton Gang even tried to bomb Shady Rest from the air.
-The dynamite they dropped missed.
+The Shelton Gang even tried to bomb Shady Rest from the air, but the dynamite that they dropped missed.
 Many were killed during the war, and sometimes it was not clear which side they were on.
-Three deaths became important in ending Birger's own life.
+Three deaths in particular became important in ending Birger's own life.

 Joseph Adams was the mayor of West City, Illinois, a village near Benton.
 Birger learned that the Sheltons' tank was in Joe Adams' garage for repairs, and demanded the tank.
 When Adams failed to surrender it, Birger's men orchestrated a drive-by bombing, destroying Adams' front porch.

 In December 1926, two men, Harry and Elmo Thomasson, appeared at Joe Adams' house, announcing that they "had a letter from Carl [Shelton]".
 They handed a letter to Adams, and as he started to read it, they drew their pistols and shot him dead.

 The following month, the Shady Rest was destroyed by a series of large explosions and an ensuing fire.
 Four bodies (one a woman's) were found in the ruins, charred beyond recognition.
 This was widely seen as a decisive blow struck by the Sheltons.

 At about the same time, Illinois state trooper Lory Price and his wife went missing.
 Price was widely believed to be associated with the Birger gang.
 He had been running a scam in which Birger stole cars and hid them until a reward was offered.
 Then the trooper pretended to find the cars and split the reward with Birger.